Whether you are new to keeping betta fish or have had them before, the idea of a betta sorority tank might be an

 How To Setup A Betta Sorority Tank

 Setting up a sorority aquarium is much like setting up any aquarium.
 Still, you will need to consider the additional requirement for space and provide plenty of hiding places for your betta when they want some privacy.
 The correct aquarium setup should positively impact how the sorority reacts to each other.

 Male bettas are the most territorial, quickly defending their territory from another male, which is related to mating and breeding behavior.
 Female bettas are also territorial to a degree and will need their own territory when introduced to their new tank.

 Providing enough space for each girl in the sorority to claim a portion of their own domain and using living plants to separate these potential territories will go a long way toward creating a peaceful atmosphere.

 The addition of live plants will offer hiding places for each betta while also concealing their view of one another as they stay in their section of the tank.
 Plant coverage should provide a sense of security and enable stress-free living among the sorority.

 Betta Sorority Tank Size

 Because of a bettas temperament, I would not recommend starting a betta fish sorority if you only have a general aquarium hobby.
-Betta fish are relatively easy to keep by themselves but keeping a group, as I have already explained, does become a little more complicated.
+Betta fish are relatively easy to keep by themselves, but keeping a sorority, as I have already explained, does become a little more complicated.

 If you are ready and up to the challenge, the most important part of starting your betta sorority is choosing the correct size betta tank.

 Betta owners have a common misconception, especially those who have not conducted enough research, that betta fish are happy living in tiny tanks or bowls.
 It is also not helpful when many retailers will happily sell starter betta kits that are too small and offer poor advice to their customers.